nornil/imglib2_BDV/Contributing Guidelines.md

 ### Creating Issues

-If you find a bug, have a feature request, or encounter any issues, please search our [issue tracker ImgLib2]([link-to-issues](https://github.com/imglib/imglib2/issues)) and [issue trackerBDV]([link-to-issues](https://github.com/bigdataviewer/bigdataviewer-core/issues))to see if it has already been reported.
+If you find a bug, have a feature request, or encounter any issues, please search our [ImgLib2 issue tracker](https://github.com/imglib/imglib2/issues) and [BDV issue tracker](https://github.com/bigdataviewer/bigdataviewer-core/issues) to see if it has already been reported.
 If not, feel free to create a new issue and provide as much detail as possible.

 ### Working on Issues